-Seriously, What A Day: 8 Things That Actually Happened On Tuesday
+Seriously, What A Day: 9 Things That Happened In 24 Hours

 In addition, the Times reported, Trump "was clear on one point: Plans by congressional Republicans to repeal the health law now, then take years to create and implement a replacement law — the so-called repeal and delay idea — is unacceptable to the incoming president."

-On Tuesday, however, House Speaker Paul Ryan said he thinks the repealment and replacement of Obamacare should come "concurrently."
+On Tuesday, however, House Speaker Paul Ryan said he thinks the repeal and replacement of Obamacare should come "concurrently."

 That view isn't at all unanimously held on Capitol Hill, though.
-On WBUR's Here and Now, Wisconsin Republican Sen. Ron Johnson seemed to advocate repair and repeal and replace approach, explaining with an analogy:
+On WBUR's Here and Now, Wisconsin Republican Sen. Ron Johnson seemed to advocate a sort of repair and repeal and replace approach, explaining with an analogy:

 "If you had a bridge that's about ready to collapse, you know, the first thing you would do is you'd start working to repair that bridge," he said.
 "You aren't going to blow it up; I mean, at least people have a bridge to use.
 Repair that so people can use it while you start building other bridges."

-That would seem to conflict with Trump and Ryan's quicker timelines.
+That would seem to conflict with Trump and Ryan's abbreviated timelines.

 6. Kelly at odds with Trump